 The rest of us had become distracted – Jesse by an overwhelming bout of ‘hanger’ – and the others by the sight of three bling kings dancing outside the church, which was blasting dance music to an otherwise peaceful town.
 We stared at the epiphany celebration, wandering if all Paracho’s religious days are marked by church raves.

-We had expected the town to be full of guitarists and live events, but it turns out that very few of the luthiers play the instrument themselves and there’s no tradition of guitar-music in town.
-Tired of being in place full of guitars without the means to play, the younger generation are starting to change this and are taking lessons, said Fernando.
+We had expected the town to be full of guitarists and live events, but it turns out that very few of the luthiers play the instrument themselves and there’s no tradition of guitar-music in town – not even mariachi music.
+Tired of being in a place full of guitars without the means to play, the younger generation are starting to change this and are taking lessons, said Fernando.

 Not keen to join the church rave, we filled our bellies with tacos, enchiladas soaked in mole, and a humungous chocolate flan, before bedding down for the night in a little hotel on the edge of the town.